 Support for children with English as an Additional Language:

 At St Hild's, we welcome children from all parts of the world through our links with Durham University.
 Children who attend St Hild's who have little or no English on entry are assessed and supported by the EAL and Equalities Team.
+Our staff work with Advisory Teachers from this team and ongoing CPD is delivered in response to whole school and individual needs.

 Will my child sit external exams including the SATs?